Dutch authorities identify highly contagious bird flu strain

 The strain, H5N8, has never been detected in humans, but an outbreak in South Korea meant millions of farm birds had to be slaughtered to contain the outbreak.
 Cases have also been reported in China and Japan, although the strain was first reported in Europe, on a German farm, in early November.

-The Netherlands imposed a 72-hour ban on transportation of poultry products, including birds, eggs, dung and used straw to and from poultry farms across the country, which is the world's leading egg exporter.
+The Netherlands imposed a 72-hour ban on transportation of poultry products, including birds, eggs, dung and used straw to and from poultry farms across the country, the world's leading egg exporter.

-The European Commission said it expected to adopt urgent interim protective measures on Monday to contain the outbreak, including a ban on selling poultry products from the affected areas to EU and third countries.

 Between them, Dutch poultry farms sell more than 6 billion eggs abroad every year, though it is not known how many of the 697 farms are exporters.
 Germany is the largest destination, at 75 percent of all exports, figures published by Rabobank showed.
 The Netherlands is also a leading poultry exporter.